abu14/Google-Data-Analytics-Capstone-Project/README.md

 # Overview
-**Bellabeat** is a high-tech manufacturer of health-focused products for woman.
+**Bellabeat** is a high-tech manufacturer of health-focused products for women.
 As a Junior Analyst for this company.
-We will be analyzing the **Bellabeat's,** **Fitabase Dataset** for the purpose of this analysis, in order to find insights in customer behavior with **Bellabeat's** smart devices. .
-Our primary objective is to provide high-level recommendations base on my findings.
+I will be analyzing the **Bellabeat's,** **Fitabase Dataset** for the purpose of this analysis, in order to find insights in customer behavior with **Bellabeat's** smart devices. .
+My primary objective is to provide high-level recommendations base on the findings.

 # Contents
 The **contents** of this analysis will follow the following guidelines.